Vectra777/rusty-painter/README.md

 # Rusty Painter

-A lightweight desktop painting playground built with Rust and `eframe/egui`.
+A lightweight linux desktop painting playground built with Rust and `eframe/egui`.
 The goal of Rusty Painter is to explore fast 2D painting techniques (tiling, atlases, multithreaded brushes) while keeping the UI simple.

 ## Features
 - **Brush Engine**: Soft, hard, and pixel brushes with spacing, flow, jitter, and stabilizer options.